Dish Soap Ingredients And Hidden Chemical Risks

 - Optical brighteners that make surfaces appear shinier

-These ingredients rarely contribute to cleaning performance.
+These ingredients rarely improve cleaning performance.

 Dishwasher Detergent Marketing vs Chemistry